In This Article

 “You may experience pain for a few days after your piercing, [as well as] swelling, bleeding, redness, or discharge from the area,” says Green.
 However, here are the side effects of a snug piercing to look for specifically to signal that something is going wrong:

-- Infection: As with any piercing, the main unwanted side effect is an infection, says Pepper.
+- Infection: As with any piercing, the main unwanted side effect is an infection, says Nicky.
 If you see intense and persistent swelling, a bright redness that doesn’t go away, skin cracking, soreness, fluid build-up, or a discharge around the piercing site, it would be best to see a medical professional right away.
-According to Pepper, you’ll typically have to take an oral antibiotic to treat an infected piercing, only once it’s confirmed by a professional.
+According to Nicky, you’ll typically have to take an oral antibiotic to treat an infected piercing, only once it’s confirmed by a professional.

 - Pustule: A blister or pimple filled with pus, often caused by a piercing being irritated while healing.
 Continue to clean your piercing as directed, adding salt soaks to your routine up to three times per day to flush the pustules out safely.